ayeo/price/README.md

 # Price

 Simple DDD price model.
-The goal is to devleop the easiest model usage possible.
-It means simple object creation and self-validating.
-Object acts as Value Object.
-It is designed to be side effect free (it is immutable).
+The goal is to make model usage as easy as possible.
+Creating object is easy and dont require any additional objects.
+Object acts as Value Object - is immutable and self-validating.
+It is designed to be side effect free.

 Immutable
 =========